Tatum leads Duke past Notre Dame 75-69 for ACC championship - News 12 Now

+“We’re extremely tough, and we never say die,” Tatum said.
+“Especially this last week, we’ve found that out.”

 The freshman forward finished a spectacular week in Brooklyn with 19 points and eight rebounds for the fifth-seeded Blue Devils (27-8).
-Duke won its first ACC Tournament championship since 2011 and its 20th overall, most in league history.
+Duke won its first ACC Tournament championship since 2011 and its 20th overall, most in conference history.
+It was the 14th under coach Mike Krzyzewski.

+“We’ve won a lot of these, but this one is so different,” the 70-year-old Krzyzewski said.
+“I’ve been on a lot of good journeys, but this was such a good one.”

 Bonzie Colson was a beast for third-seeded Notre Dame (25-9), with 29 points and nine rebounds.

+“It’s one of the great performances in championship game history,” said Notre Dame coach Mike Brey, the former Krzyzewski assistant who is now 5-4 against Duke with the Irish.

-The Blue Devils came from double digits down in the second half to beat both No. 10 Louisville and No. 6 North Carolina to get to the finals at Barclays Center and then came from eight back with 11:35 left to defeat the Irish.
+The Blue Devils came from double digits down in the second half to beat both No. 10 Louisville and No. 6 North Carolina and reach the final at Barclays Center.
+Then they came from eight back with 11:35 left to defeat the Irish.

+“Four games in four days is not an easy task,” Duke guard Grayson Allen said.
+“At the end of the day, it was all emotion and heart getting us through those games.”

-Luke Kennard had 16 points for Duke and was selected tournament MVP, but it was really Tatum’s time to shine.
-He scored 69 points in the first three games.
+Luke Kennard had 16 points for Duke and was selected tournament MVP, but it was really Tatum’s time in New York.
+He averaged 22 points and 7.5 rebounds in four games.

 BIG PICTURE

-Duke: The Blue Devils started the season No. 1 in the country for the eighth time and will head to the NCAA Tournament as ACC Tournament champions for the 20th time.
-What has transpired in between for the Blue Devils has been anything but routine.
+Duke: The Blue Devils started the season No. 1 in the country for the eighth time, but the road to this championship has been uneven.

+“They’ve been through so much, so they’re close,” Krzyzewski said.
+“That closeness is what got them through tonight.”

-There was Grayson Allen’s suspension for tripping an opponent and the intense scrutiny on him that has followed.
-Coach Mike Krzyzewski missed seven games early in the conference season to have back surgery.
+There was Allen’s suspension for tripping an opponent.
+Krzyzewski missed seven games to have back surgery.
 Soon after he left, the Blue Devils lost three of four to start 3-4 in ACC play.
 The nadir was the program’s first loss to North Carolina State at Cameron Indoor Stadium since 1995.

-Allen then hurt his ankle and the Blue Devils finished the regular season losing three of four.
-They came to Brooklyn as the fifth seed and a flawed team.
+Allen hurt his ankle and the Blue Devils came to Brooklyn having lost three of four.

 Now it all seems to be coming together.

-Notre Dame: The Irish can look no further than their 6-for-25 performance from 3-point range to explain why they came up short.
+Notre Dame: The Irish can look no further than their 6-for-25 performance from 3-point range to explain why they came up short of their second ACC tournament title in three seasons.
 VJ Beachem and Farrell each went 1 for 6.
 That’s a tough way for a team that usually shoots 39 percent from 3 to win.

 UP NEXT